 - Flowers for the wedding cake

-Extras: Flowers for the bar, bride and groom chair decorations, flowers for the car and flowers to display other rooms of the venue.
+Extras: Flowers for the bar, hanging floral arrangements, bride and groom chair decorations, flowers for the car and flowers to display other rooms of the venue.